Apply for a Service Dog

-They assist people with physical disabilities to enhance their quality of life and achieve greater independence by:
+Service Dogs assist people with physical disabilities to enhance their quality of life and achieve greater independence by:

-- Helping to retrieve objects
+- helping to retrieve objects

-- Opening and closing doors
+- opening and closing doors

 For more information on Assistance Dogs International (ADI) and the importance of accredited dogs: